valtimo-platform/valtimo-documentation/using-valtimo/form-flow/create-form-flow-definition.md

 Each of these properties supports more than one expression, e.g. when a step is opened, external data from more than one source is retrieved.
 These expressions are evaluated in order.

+Valtimo provides access to certain variables in the SpEL context, e.g. what the current step is.
+Which properties are available can be found [here](/reference/modules/form-flow.md#available-properties-in-spel-context)

 ```json
 {